LincolnUniLTL/dspace/workflowhelper/README.md

 Potential for development
 ------------
-1) Modify so it can be included in the DSpace page itself

-* only taking effect on the submissions page
-* triggered by a button on the page
-* remembering each user's previous state (based on cookies)

-2) Functionality to allow note-taking for items
+1) Functionality to allow note-taking for items

-3) Version for JSPUI
+2) Version for JSPUI